Skip to main content

 Direct Application

-You can apply for jobs with cleaning companies or any organisation that employs their own cleaners.
+You can apply for jobs with cleaning companies or organisations that employ their own cleaners.

 There are no set entry requirements, but you'll need to show that you're reliable and able to do the job.

-If you're looking for specialised cleaning work such as in a medical setting, it can help to have some experience.
+If you're looking for specialised cleaning work, for instance in a medical setting, it can help to have some experience.

 You can find out more about careers in cleaning from the British Institute of Cleaning Science (BICSc).